-At the end of each year, I create the Christmas event poster design for my hometown library system in Kentucky.
+At the end of every year, I create the Christmas event poster design for my hometown library system in Kentucky.
 This is always one of my favorite seasonal projects to plan and execute.
 I love being a Christmas poster artist!

 Focal image in Christmas event poster design

-Since I had previously made liberal use of stock images for their campaigns, I was conscious that I may repeat myself.
+Since I had previously made liberal use of stock photo images for their campaigns, I did not want to repeat myself.
 A holiday theme can be limiting if you don’t put much thought into it.
 Therefore, I wanted to try something different and distinct from past projects this year.
 Something special was in order!
 I conceptualized a simple, flat illustration which would make use of a minimal number of colors.
 Not unlike TV’s South Park, the cut out style gave the promotional material a lighthearted feel.

 First, I used the Adobe Illustrator application to create the focal image of the poster.
 I drew up a pint sized elf playing a medieval style trumpet to announce the events.
 I actually based the illustration on a picture of my three year old son from his birthday photo shoot.
 He is wearing an outfit which is modeled after Will Ferrell’s character Buddy from the film Elf.
 The green and gold uniform is complete with a red feather in his cap.
 A royal red flag draped over the trumpet, heralding the December event dates.
 I used a mix of antique style fonts that looked like they could easily adorn a Middle Ages castle.

 A tiny, smiling fairy is sitting cross legged atop his trumpet.
 She holds a sparkling wand in her hand, and plotting holiday mischief.
 I actually based the pixie’s image on a photo I had taken years ago of my wife.
 I added wings and recolored her dress green like Disney’s Tinkerbell.

 Additional elements in the Christmas event poster design